13/12/2023

 The Brixton Bulls' 2023 season concluded with a competitive plate final loss against the Eastern Rhinos, but the journey continued for five players who earned the honour of representing London South in the London Origin Series.

 In the London Origin Series, a two-game contest against the North, the South emerged victorious with a final tally of 12 tries to 7.
 The Brixton Bulls' representatives played instrumental roles in this success, with standout performances that left a lasting impact.
-Alex Kelly consistently came off the bench to put in a steady performance.
-Ishmael Townsend-Stone showed great strength in leading the line with a strong, consistent performance.
-Ryan Weathers demonstrated skill and pace, particularly when running from dummy half.
-Lenny Ulbrich showed excellent defensive skills and positional play when playing in the centre along side Ryan.
-And Hamza Zidour pulled off one of his trade mark length of the field tries, demonstrating pace and power which had the large crowd on their feet in applause.
+Kelly consistently came off the bench to put in a steady performance.
+Townsend-Stone showed great strength in leading the line with a strong, consistent performance.
+Weathers demonstrated skill and pace, particularly when running from dummy half.
+Ulbrich showed excellent defensive skills and positional play when playing in the centre along side Weathers.
+And Zidour pulled off one of his trade mark length of the field tries, demonstrating pace and power which had the large crowd on their feet in applause.

 These five players represented not only London South but, most importantly, themselves and the Brixton Bulls, with a level of excellence that garnered admiration and applause.
 Well done boys.
 All coaches, players and parents at the club are really proud of you and this sets the president for some of our younger players to aspire to.